CorentinB/panabridge/README.md

 > **Note:**
 > For the plugin to work correctly, make sure that **Network Voice Control** is enabled on your Panasonic Blu-ray player.

+## Installation

+Search for `homebridge-panasonic-bluray-players` in your HomeBridge UI and click install!